-- Reinforce and expand current experiential learning opportunities beyond the classroom - Increase capability and practice of integrating experiential activities within courses
+- Reinforce and expand current experiential learning opportunities beyond the classroom. - Increase capability and practice of integrating experiential activities within courses.

 UIS strengths include a variety of existing initiatives that have strong reputations and/or rising potential.
-The size of the university also enables every student to benefit from several opportunities, which typically is not practical at larger universities, and often is not as well developed at similar-sized or smaller universities.
+The size of the university also enables every student to benefit from several opportunities, which typically is not practical at larger universities and often is not as well developed at similar-sized or smaller universities.
 Additionally, being located in the state capital is a significant advantage for developing opportunities, especially regarding public policy and service.
 State government, nonprofit and not-for-profit organizations, and private businesses all provide regional collaboration foundations.

 Civic engagement has been prominent at UIS since the birth of the university.
-Examples range from civil activism and volunteer efforts, to formal initiatives such as the acclaimed Illinois Innocence Project, and the Center for State Policy and Leadership.
+Examples range from civil activism and volunteer efforts to formal initiatives such as the acclaimed Illinois Innocence Project and the Center for State Policy and Leadership.

 Internships are another major form of experiential learning.
-Two of the highly regarded assets at UIS include the Graduate Public Service Internship Program (GPSI), and the Illinois Legislative Staff Internship Program (ILSIP).
+Two of the highly regarded assets at UIS include the Graduate Public Service Internship (GPSI) Program and the Illinois Legislative Staff Internship Program (ILSIP).

 Student involvement in faculty research also provides valuable experience, including individualized professional mentoring of students and development of analytical skills.
-Leadership Lived is an initiative within UIS that is intended to develop applied leadership experiences.
+As part of delivering on its "Leadership Lived" brand promise, internships are available throughout campus to help students develop applied leadership experiences.
 International opportunities are available as well through Study Abroad.

 These are some of the ways in which UIS provides experiential opportunities beyond the classroom (or online platform).
-Experiential learning can also be fostered within the courses in a wide variety of ways, including applied projects, civic engagement activities, interviews and/or shadowing at organizations, simulation activities, etc. Stakeholders endorse increased integration of experiential learning into courses, and note the importance of a corresponding investment in faculty development of ideas, skills, strategies, and resource support.6
+Experiential learning can also be fostered within the courses in a wide variety of ways, including applied projects, civic engagement activities, interviews and/or shadowing at organizations, simulation activities, etc. Stakeholders endorse increased integration of experiential learning into courses and note the importance of a corresponding investment in faculty development of ideas, skills, strategies and resource support.6